 Another instance of requalification in the other pole consists in the specific cognitive distortion which applies to the class of the parts of the patient's body and to the Nice/Ugly duality.
-Typically, the patient requalifies as "ugly" one part of his/her body which is objectively "nice".
+Typically, the patient re-qualifies as "ugly" a part of his/her body which is objectively "nice".
 Such specific cognitive distortion relates to the cognitive therapy of body dysmorphic disorder.